 And then there’s that clip . . . that CLIP . . .

 Viewed closely, it’s easy to see the seam where two of the early feathered "art deco" arrow clips, which were used on Vacumatics from their introduction through 1937, have been spliced together in order to create a super-long arrow.
 But the welding is as precise as it could be and as sturdy as it needs to be:

 Better than the average hobbyist crafting a frankenpencil on his workbench?
 I think so – but we don’t really need to debate the point because there’s much more here.
 It’s the other end, believe it or not, where things get really interesting:

 At top is a typical Vacumatic pencil.
-With the exception of a few cap actuated repeater-style Vacs, this is what all Vacumatic pencils look like.
+With the exception of a few cap actuated repeater-style Vacs, this is what most Vacumatic pencils look like.
 Notice how the barrel is tapered down much more, and the tip is much smaller.

 The reason for that is surprising: while all twist action Vacumatic pencils I’ve ever seen have been rear-drive pencils, meaning the top half of the barrel is twisted to advance the lead, today’s mystery pencil is actually a nose-drive pencil – twisting the tip itself advances the lead.
 Sure, you can twist the top half of the barrel, but it’s just held on there by a non-functional steel tube.

 Aha, you may say – Parker did no such thing!
 Not so, dear skeptic: